ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 > More information about what the tokens do and how you need to configure your AWS and Codecov account
 > can be found in the [Deployment Guide](Deployment%20Guide.md#github)!

+#### GitHub Code Scanning and Dependency Analysis

+For added security, you might want to enable Code Scanning and Dependency Analysis on your GitHub repository.

+To do so, follow the steps below:

+1. Click on the `Settings` tab in your forked GitHub repository
+2. Click on the `Code security and analysis` tab on the left
+3. Enable the following settings:
+    1. Private vulnerability reporting
+    2. Dependency graph
+    3. Dependabot alerts
+    4. Dependabot security updates
+    5. Grouped security updates
+    6. Dependabot version updates
+    7. Dependabot on Actions runners
+    8. Code Scanning > CodeQL analysis
+        1. Set up basic CodeQL analysis

 ### CI/CD

 CI/CD represents Continuous Integration and Continuous Deployment.
 This is a process where code is automatically tested